The weather

 4 min

-BarcelonaThe westerly wind storm that affected much of the country today has left gusts of between 60 and 90 km/h in many places, and over 120 or 130 km/h in some high-altitude areas, with numerous incidents [you will find the most significant wind gusts and images of the storm at the end of this report].
-The gale weakened during the night, and the episode is now considered over.
-However, the westerly wind will still be felt in several regions on Friday, but much weaker.
-This situation is the result of the passage of a front associated with the powerful British storm.
-Benjamin, and which will now open its doors to a significant cooldown.
-Many lows will be recorded late today, and between Friday and the weekend, the temperature drop will be significant, with a suddenly autumnal feel after days of summer.
-Rainfall will arrive between Saturday and Sunday.
+BarcelonaThe westerly wind storm that affected much of the country yesterday brought gusts of between 60 and 90 km/h in many places, and over 120 or 130 km/h in some high-altitude areas, with numerous incidents [you'll find the most significant wind gusts, incidents, and images of the storm at the end of this report].
+The gale is now history, and the night has been calm.
+However, the westerly wind will continue to be felt in several regions throughout today, at a much weaker rate.
+This situation has resulted from the passage of a front associated with the powerful British storm.
+Benjamin, which has subsequently opened its doors to a significant refreshment.

 Damage caused by a tree falling due to strong winds in Sant Cugat del Vallès.